 Revoke API Key

-Select a Client ID from the API Keys Management page.
-Click Revoke Key.
+To revoke an API key, select its client ID from the API Keys Management page, and click Revoke Key.

 You can regenerate a revoked API key, which reactivates the key and provides a new API Key Secret to use with the original Client ID.